 PLIGHT OF THE TIGER

 Threats to the survival of wild tigers are mounting.
+Globally, the tiger has lost 93% of its habitat and it is targeted by poachers.
 A world without wild tigers may become a reality in our lifetime unless drastic measures are taken.

-More people must join the fight to save our tigers.
-It may not take much to push them closer to extinction, but we must act urgently if we are to save our national icon of strength, beauty and courage.
+The Malayan tiger needs sustained awareness and support from concerned citizens in Malaysia and around the world.
+We need more people to join the fight to save our tigers.
+It may not take much to push them closer to extinction so we must act urgently if we are to save this magnificent creature - a national icon of strength, beauty and courage.

 Contributions from volunteers have greatly enhanced MYCAT’s conservation efforts.
 Through our programmes, we train volunteers to engage and empower many more Malaysians towards a better future for wildlife and people.